git-adithyanair/cs130-group-project/backend/API_DOC.md

         "y_coord": "[float, y coordinate of google maps location]", "address": "[string, full address of the store]" },
-      "items": [
+      "community_name": "[string, name of the community that the request belongs to]", "items": [
         {
           "id": "[int, id of the item]",